 As the past few decades dissolve in memory, King Bhumibol’s ultimate legacy becomes a white canvas, upon which each and every person can paint their own image and reflect on their own personal memory of the King.
 A powerful legacy indeed.

-Edoardo Siani (SOAS, Univerity of London) is an anthropologist specialising in the political dimensions of contemporary Thai Buddhist cosmology by studying fortune tellers and akin practitioners in Bangkok.
+Edoardo Siani (SOAS, University of London) is an anthropologist studying the politics of Buddhist cosmology and divination in contemporary Thailand.

 Matthew Phillips (Aberystwyth University) is a lecturer in Modern Asian History and is a cultural historian of Thailand.